DragonSpit/HPCsharp/README.md

 HPCsharp includes long[] and ulong[] summation, which do not throw an overflow exception while producing a perfectly accurate result.

-For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/
+For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/ For more details on faster SIMD/SSE overflow checked functions, see blog https://duvanenko.tech.blog/2019/07/20/checked-data-parallel-arithmetic-in-c/

 ## Counting Sort